How to Vacuum Water with a Shop-Vac (Complete Guide)

 1. Vacuuming a Wet Carpet

-Wet carpets will also develop a foul odor if the water is not removed quickly.
+Wet carpet will also develop a foul odor if the water is not removed quickly.
 Water damage can cause:

 2. Vacuuming a Wet Bare Floor